 The story so far...

-Setting up and sending pixels to the LED row drivers, and turning on pixels (and the 3 self-test LEDs on the back)
+- Scanning out pixels to the main LEDs (and the 3 self-test LEDs on the back)

 The panel is divided into twelve segments of 16x6.
 Each segment is driven by three Texas Instruments TLC5941 16-channel LED drivers.
 Each driver controls one color of the tri-color LEDs.
 The three drivers have their serial data cascaded, with the first controller in the cascade being Red, then Green, then Blue.
 Anode voltage is switched to each of the six rows of LEDs in sequence via a transistor controlled by the CPLD.